A Beginner’s Guide to Screenwriting Tools

 - Scene lists and summaries

-If formatting software answers “How does this look?”, planning tools answer:
+If formatting software answers “How does this look?”, planning tools answer why does this scene exist?
+What changes for the character here?
+Where does the story actually turn?

 Most beginner scripts struggle not because of formatting errors, but because these questions were never fully explored.